 Interviews with former prize winners can be found here.

-Current members of the Deutscher Jury include Gilbert Achcar, Alex Callinicos, Alejandro Colas, Ben Fine, Esther Leslie, Rob Knox, Alfredo Saad-Filho.
+Current members of the Deutscher Jury: Gilbert Achcar, Alex Callinicos, Alejandro Colas, Ben Fine, Rob Knox, Esther Leslie, Alfredo Saad-Filho, Chris Wickham, and Lea Ypi.

 We gratefully acknowledge support from the Amiel-Melburn Trust.